 It offers employers potential cost savings via comparison of healthcare provider price lists, giving better grounds for negotiation to get employees the best care at the best price.

 An open API architecture allows simple integration with third-party human resources and accounting systems and helps employers enroll members in the health plans and remove them.

 One of the most crucial technology features consists of the increased flexibility and control, including the ability to build a personalized coverage plan for each employee and his family, with customizable coverage limits.
 It gives employees transparency about their benefits, avoiding potential frustration and misunderstandings.

-CME has been working on a similar comprehensive technology platform that facilitates the management of self-funded plans for employers and employees, third-party administrators, and healthcare providers, providing greater ease of administration and potential cost savings.
+CME insurance experts have been working on a similar comprehensive technology platform that facilitates the management of self-funded plans for employers and employees, third-party administrators, and healthcare providers, providing greater ease of administration and potential cost savings.
 It streamlines the process of healthcare benefits administration, pre-authorization, and claims adjudication for all parties involved and is compliant with all relevant regulations in the markets served.